rwang14/implant/README.md

-# implant:  A high-throughput phenotyping pipeline for image processing and funcitonal growth curve analysis
+# implant: An R Package for the High-throughput Phenotyping Pipeline for Image Processing and Funcitonal Growth Curve Analysis
 Download the R package:
 devtools::install_github("rwang14/implant")